FZambia/centrifuge/docs/content/description.rst

 **history_lifetime** - as all history is storing in memory it is also very important to get rid of old history data for unused (inactive for a long time) channels.
 This is interval in seconds to keep history for channel after last publishing into it.
-If you leave this setting to 0 - history will never expire but it is not recommended due to design of Centrifuge - as it will lead to memory leaks.
+By default history lifetime is 0 - this means that channels will have no history messages at all.
+So to get history messages you should wisely configure both **history_size** and **history_lifetime** options.

 Channels